BIBSYSDEV/nva-doi-registrar-client/README.md

 ### Secrets Manager (AWS)

-Secret with id "dataciteMdsConfigs" must present.
+Secret with id "dataCiteCustomerSecrets" with key 'dataCiteCustomerSecrets' must be present.

 Value of secret should be stored in JSON format like this: